Imogen-D/EpichloeSpeciesTreeProject/README.md

 1. use master.sh with orthologs.py and auto_align.sh to create alignments and trees

+2. check alignments with alignmentstats.py

-2. import trees into R and create species and strain trees using full tree script
+3. import trees into R and create species and strain trees using fulltreescript.R

 This repository will contain code utilised for ortholog analysis, tree production and some graphic representation production.